Talking Commercials with Barry Shapiro, Casting Director, Herman & Lipson Casting

 “My pet peeves for actors auditioning for commercials are lateness, sitting in the wait room texting, speaking on the cell or having conversations with other actors when the actor should be preparing for their audition.
 In the audition room, my pet peeves are actors not listening to the direction given.
 You have to be ready to let go what you planned on doing and be able to make adjustments.
 Your goal is to make strong choices and fully commit to them.
 Better a bad choice, than no choice at all.”

 As Vice President and Casting Director at Herman & Lipson for 30 years, Barry Shapiro attends theatre productions & comedy showcases in New York City and around the country discovering new talent for their clients.
 Prior to being a Casting Director, Barry was a Producer for a top fashion commercial director, working with every top model in the industry.
 He also managed rehearsal studios for Broadway Shows.
 Barry also conducts acting workshops, directs comedy showcases, and attends model/talent conventions.
-In New York, Barry is one of the most sought after teachers for commercial technique.
+Barry is one of the most sought after New York commercial class instructors.
 Barry is a regular teacher at Actors Connection and you can view his upcoming classes and intensives here.